Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Results

-While we do observe a decorrelation between CO and 21~$\mu$m in the 37 galaxies of our final sample, this decorrelation remains small for most of them (see Figure~\ref{tuning_fork_ha_21}); specifically for 25 out of those 37 galaxies, we derive $\lambda \leq 1.4 \times l_{\rm ap, min}$, which only enables us to put an upper limit on the separation length, feedback timescale and duration of the obscured star formation phase.
-The temporal evolution of clouds' assembly and dispersal, relying on CO and H$\alpha$ observations, has previously been characterized in \citetalias{Kim_2022_environmental_dep}.
-Focusing on a subset of their sample and considering the slightly smaller field-of-view corresponding to the JWST coverage, we repeat the same analysis and find medians for the cloud lifetime ($t_{\rm CO}$=$13.3^{+3.3}_{-2.7}$\,Myr) and the feedback phase associated with H$\alpha$ emission ($t_{\rm fb, H\alpha}$=$2.6^{+1.0}_{-0.8}$\,Myr), which are in good agreement with the previous measurements for the entire sample.
-In Figure~\ref{timescales}, we then combine these results with the ones presented in Table~\ref{table_outputs_21um} to show an overview of the entire star formation cycle traced by CO, 21~$\mu$m and H$\alpha$.
+While we observed a decorrelation between CO and 21~$\mu$m in the 37 galaxies of our final sample, this decorrelation remains small for most of them (see Figure~\ref{tuning_fork_ha_21}).
+Specifically, for 25 out of the 37 galaxies, we derived $\lambda \leq 1.4 \times l_{\rm ap, min}$, which only enabled us to put an upper limit on the separation length, feedback timescale, and duration of the obscured star-formation phase.
+The temporal evolution of the assembly and dispersal of the clouds, when relying on CO and H$\alpha$ observations, has been characterized previously in \citetalias{Kim_2022_environmental_dep}.
+Focusing on a subset of their sample and considering the slightly smaller field of view corresponding to the JWST coverage, we repeat the same analysis and find medians for the cloud lifetime ($t_{\rm CO}$=$13.3^{+3.3}_{-2.7}$\,Myr) and the feedback phase associated with H$\alpha$ emission ($t_{\rm fb, H\alpha}$=$2.6^{+1.0}_{-0.8}$\,Myr), which are in good agreement with the previous measurements for the entire sample.
+In Figure~\ref{timescales}, we then combine these results with the ones presented in Table~\ref{table_outputs_21um} to show an overview of the entire star-formation cycle traced by CO, 21~$\mu$m and H$\alpha$.
 On average, we measure a total duration of the 21~$\mu$m emission of $t_{\rm 21~\mu m}$= $3.9^{+1.4}_{-0.9}$\,Myr (median of the measurements and of their errorbars across our sample, accounting only for the galaxies which are not affected by blending), a duration of the overlap phase between CO and 21~$\mu$m, $t_{\rm fb, 21~\mu m}$=$3.4^{+1.5}_{-1.2}$\, Myr, and a duration of the obscured phase of star formation, $t_{\rm obscured}$=$0.8^{+1.5}_{-0.8}$\, Myr.